ln-markets/api-python/README.md

-# api-python
+## LN Markets Python API

-LN Markets Python API
+A simple way to connect your Python application to [LN Markets](https://lnmarkets.com/)!